 With this catalogue of ailments, many would expect this to be the last place she would wish to bring up her growing family.
 Instead, Nicole believes that “in some cases the health impacts are exaggerated”.
 “Our bodies are designed to filter the air that we breathe from pollutants both manmade and natural,” she says.
 “When we travel back to Australia, my husband’s asthma gets significantly more severe, and I still suffer from seasonal allergies when I go back home.
 Both my youngest girls are very healthy here in Hong Kong, even given their reduced lung capacity, and my three-year-old rarely suffers from respiratory issues, even though doctors consider her to be more ‘at risk’.”

 For many of us, the Hong Kong pollution issue weighs heavy on our minds.
 Thankfully, the obvious daily health impacts are minimal; in fact, the life expectancy of Hong Kong residents is still among the highest in the world.
-However, no one knows the longer-term effects of living and raising children in an environment where an average 6,396 people live per square kilometre, where there are 275 cars per kilometre of road, and where 16,282 vessels are licensed to travel our waters.
+However, no one knows the longer-term effects of living and raising children in this environment.
 That said, most of us have made the conscious decision to live in the most exciting city with the fastest-growing economy on earth.
 Being part of that ride may yet have its consequences.

 Only time will tell.